teeeeeo9/navi/ARCHITECTURE.md

 - **Blueprint-based API**: Organizes endpoints into logical groupings.
 - **Sensay AI Integration**: Connects with Sensay API for AI replica functionality.
 - **AI-Driven Interface**: Users primarily interact with the AI replica, which determines what API actions to take.
+- **Dual Interaction Model**: Supports both chat-based and UI-based interactions with the AI maintaining context.

 ### Directory Structure